dnotitia/dnotitia-NIAH/README.md

 ![](PaulGrahamEssays_kimchi_ingredients_qwen_qwen3-30b-a3b_heatmap.png)

 As shown in the visualization above, the Qwen3 30B A3B model struggled with the NIAH test, particularly in long context scenarios.
+Heatmaps showed severe accuracy degradation toward later context positions, with red and yellow zones marking failure regions.
+The x-axis represents the context length, and the y-axis indicates the relative position(%) of the hidden answer.
 In contrast, the [Qwen3 30B A3B Thinking 2507](https://huggingface.co/Qwen/Qwen3-30B-A3B-Thinking-2507) model demonstrates significantly better performance:

 ![](PaulGrahamEssays_kimchi_ingredients_qwen_qwen3-30b-a3b-thinking-2507_heatmap.png)